matt-russo/pixelsynth-sw/README.md

 ### Completed modifications
 * default play mode is off
-* removed draw layer, control and listeners
+* removed draw layer, control and event handlers
-* Image Control: removed repetitions, spacing, offset, rotation, clearbackground
+* Image Control: removed repetitions, spacing, offset, clearbackground
-* maintain colour images
+* maintain colour images (changed toGreyscale to getImageData) (not using colour but could think about a colour mode)
-* alternate default note choices
+* alternate default note choices (more limited starting range)
 * amplitude compensation to reduce higher frequencies
-* convolution reverb
+* added convolution reverb
+* enlarged and centered indicators on playhead

 ### Other
 * hearing some crackling artifact:
   * reducing image resolution didn't help
   * no change with p5 instead of native oscillators
+  * maybe using reduced greyscale data would speed things up?
+* get custom URL?